wellyshen/react-cool-starter/README.md

     routes: [
       {
         path: '/top-path/sub-path',
-        component: SubRouteComponent
+        component: SubRouteComponent,
-      }
+      },
-    ]
+    ],
     // ...
-  }
+  },
   // Setup other route components...
 ];
 ```

 ### Data Fetching from Server-side

-Just write Redux actions and stores as normal (read the [Redux](https://redux.js.org/) document if you are new).
+Just write Redux actions and stores as normal (read the [Redux](https://redux.js.org) document if you are new).
 The starter using [axios](https://github.com/mzabriskie/axios) as the data fetcher, it's quite simple and easy to use.
 If the action creator is asynchronous then it will return a Promise (or a Promise.all) in the inner function.

 Register the action(s) in `./src/routes.tsx`, which have to be called from server-side: